Tamarind-Chile Syrup Recipe

 Tamarind’s sweet-sour flavor makes it ideal for sweet and savory dishes alike.
 We spiced up this syrup with a few hot chiles, making it a great addition to a cocktail or agua fresca.

-What to buy: Tamarind paste is a tangy, prunelike pulp that is popular in Southeast Asian and Latin American cooking.
+What to buy: Tamarind concentrate, sometimes labeled as tamarind paste, is a tangy, prunelike, seedless paste that is popular in Southeast Asian and Latin American cooking.
 It can be found in Latin and Asian markets or online.
+Avoid tamarind pulp, which contains large pitlike seeds.

 Game plan: The syrup will last up to 2 weeks when refrigerated in an airtight container.